james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 * Home automation
 * Clusters and edge computing

-I was introduced to the University of Huddersfield demo Raspberry Pi cluster that really piqued my interest in them
+I was introduced to the University of Huddersfield demo Raspberry Pi cluster which really piqued my interest in them originally.

 ![Raspberry Pi Galore](images/university-pi-cluster.jpg "A 16 node Raspberry Pi cluster!")